 The Promise charts the crash and burn of a white South African family, living on a farm outside Pretoria.

-'Joan is an unforgettable anti-heroine.
+* THE INSTANT SUNDAY TIMES BESTSELLER * 'Joan is an unforgettable anti-heroine.
 I don't think I'll ever stop thinking about her' Elizabeth Day 'So insanely good and true and twisted it'll make your teeth sweat' Olivia Wilde 'Like a series of grenades exploding' Marian Keyes I drove myself out of New York City where a man shot himself in front of me.
 He was a gluttonous man and when his blood came out it looked like the blood of a pig.
 That's a cruel thing to think, I know.
 He did it in a restaurant where I was having dinner with another man, another married man.
 Do you see how this is going?
 But I wasn't always that way.
 I am depraved.
-I hope you like me.
-MEET JOAN: SUMMER 2021 A 2021 Highlight for: Guardian - Sunday Express - Independent - New Statesman - Evening Standard - Cosmopolitan - Red - Grazia - Daily Mail - Daily Express - The Week - Irish Times - i - The Sun
+I hope you like me. ------------ A 2021 Highlight for: Guardian - Sunday Express - Independent - New Statesman - Evening Standard - Cosmopolitan - Red - Grazia - Daily Mail - Daily Express - The Week - Irish Times - i - The Sun

 The bittersweet, sharply observed stories in Blue in Chicago introduce British readers for the first time to Bette Howland, a forgotten great of twentieth-century American fiction, perfect for fans of Lucia Berlin, Lydia Davis and Alice Munro.